 Kirsty Smith loves the peace and quiet of the morning ride.
 'Riding through the South Downs, on quiet country lanes before 8am is amazing.
 The views are fantastic, the route is varied and it's just challenging enough for first thing in the morning.
 It all means I start the day in a great mood.'

-Whether you're aiming for a PB at the next sportive or you're a regular on the racing scene, use your commute to get one up on your rivals.
+Whether you're aiming for a PB at the next sportive or you're a regular on the racing scene, use your commute to get one up on your rivals when events start back up.
 Trevor Nixon tells us 'it helps incorporate my cycle race training into my week without eating into family time.'
 Andrew Meek adds 'training on my way in and out of work is invaluable.
 It means I don’t have to go home and then head out on the bike for 2 hours.'